eedede/treckr/README.md

 - Apple DISK II drive (or compatible - during development Teac FD-55A was used) with 140/160KB storage capacity
 - Arduino Mega2560 (or compatible) board with Atmel MPU ATmega2560; [treckr C](treckr/) files need to be installed here.
 - Power supply to provide +12V, -12V, +5V and GND to disk drive; 12V power supply for Arduino board
-- Host PC with Arduino IDE and python 3.5
+- Host PC with Arduino IDE and python 3.5 installed

 ## How are the HW components connected to each other?
 For connecting the 20-pin HW drive connector to the Arduino board, please have a look at the suggested [schematic](schematic/treckr_schematic.pdf) using a custom power supply.